 Then to top it off, you also get to the benefit of utilizing isolated server configuration, as well as DreamHost’s support for Nginx and HTTP/2.

-That said, you can find additional details about DreamHost WordPress hosting from our comprehensive review.
+That said, you can find additional details from our comprehensive DreamHost WordPress hosting review.

 DreamHost WordPress Hosting Pricing